 Can I edit individual drum hits in GarageBand’s Drummer?

 The Drummer Editor controls the whole performance rather than single hits.
-For finer control you can convert the Drummer region to MIDI and edit notes there, similar to the workflow in Logic.
+For finer control you can convert the Drummer region to MIDI and edit notes there, similar to the Drummer in Logic Pro.
 For most home projects, the editor’s loudness, complexity and fill controls are enough.

 How do I make the verse drums quieter and simpler?